wahlstedt/codebook/README.md

 #### Word mixing
 ![Key table](https://user-images.githubusercontent.com/1794720/166894893-54299a48-ed4f-4cee-89a0-454e75a22784.png)

-The table at the top of the page shows you how the words are mixed between the two players.
+The table at the top of the page shows the relationship between the two players' words.
+The circles represent the three word types; target words, unused words, and black words.

 Use this knowledge to your advantage.
 For example, 3 of your 9 target words are also target words for your partner.
 This overlap is why you only need to find 15 words in total.

 Of your 3 black words, one is also black for your partner.
 Another is a target word and one is unused.
 This means that one of your black words is a word you must select.
-Furthermore, if you have found the black word that is a target word on the other side, you should not select any of the other two black words.
+Furthermore, if you have found the word that is black for you and a target word for your partner, you should ignore the other two words you have as black for the rest of the game.

 #### Scoring
 Scoring is optional, but can be used to compare games with others.